Vanderbilt University Resources

 SafeVU SafeVU is a mobile safety application for iOS and Android smartphones.
 The app allows users to connect directly from their cell phones to the Vanderbilt University Police Department.
 With SafeVU you can contact VUPD for emergency services with two easy taps, submit non-emergency reports to VUPD with text, photos, or videos, submit information to VUPD anonymously, assign contacts to monitor your safety at your request, access information about Vandy Vans, and view VUPD emergency guides.
 SafeVU is free, available to anyone, and available for iOS and Android.

-The Psychological and Counseling Center offers individual psychotherapy as well as an ongoing support group for victims of sexual assault.
+The University Counseling Center (UCC) offers individual psychotherapy as well as an ongoing support group for victims of sexual assault.
 For more information, visit their website or call (615) 322-2571.

-The PCC Acute Care Team (ACT) staff members are available to respond to students affected acutely by a traumatic event, such as sexual assault.
+The UCC Acute Care Team (ACT) staff members are available to respond to students affected acutely by a traumatic event, such as sexual assault.

 - Recurring nightmares and/or memories of the event